Cape Cod is home to nature and science centers

 This national landmark is a must-see for any Martha's Vineyard visitor.
 The cliffs, formed by glaciers, offer an almost other-worldly, multi-colored view.

 Chequesset Neck Road

 This is on the Outer Cape, on the Cape Cod Bay side (west).
-The shifting sands have built a pathway out to Great Island, which is restricted to walkers and boaters.
-Old guidebooks extend the hike southward to Jeremy Point, but there's no longer enough exposed sand to go this far safely.
-If you've just got to investigate, talk with the rangers out at Race Point in Provincetown about conditions and timing for the tides.
-Sometimes there are ranger-led trips to Jeremy Point, considerably safer than trying to guesstimate the risk yourself.
+The shifting sands have built a pathway out to Great Island, which is restricted to only walkers and boaters.
+Talk with the rangers at Race Point in Provincetown about conditions and timing for the tides.
+Sometimes there are ranger-led trips to Jeremy Point, considerably safer than going on your own.
 To reach the start of the trail, take Route 6 to Wellfleet and follow signs to the town pier.
-Turn right onto Kendrick Road, then left onto Chequessset Neck Road, which follows the coast westward.
+Turn right onto Kendrick Road, then left onto Chequessset Neck Road.
 There's a parking lot at the end of the road.
-Note that this trail is somewhat strenuous, as it loops through woods, dunes, and swamps, and during high tide may be wet in places, especially after August.
-Expect to spend nearly four hours if you walk the full length of the well-marked trails.
-Don't forget tick precautions, and look out for poison ivy in the brush!
+This trail is somewhat strenuous, moving through woods, dunes, and swamps.
+During high tide it may be wet in places.
+Expect to spend nearly four hours if you walk the full length of the trails.

 Indian Lands and Conservation Nature Trails